TNL-Project/TNL/Documentation/UsersGuide/Matrices/ug_Matrices.md

 #### Method forRows

 The method `forRows` (\ref TNL::Matrices::TridiagonalMatrix::forRows) iterates in parallel over matrix rows and calls the user lambda with a row view object.
 It is the tridiagonal equivalent of the dense and sparse variants described above.

+> **Note:** The member methods `forRows`, `forAllRows`, `forElements`, `forAllElements`, `forElementsIf`, `forAllElementsIf`, `reduceRows`, and `reduceAllRows` on tridiagonal matrices are deprecated.
+Use the free functions `TNL::Matrices::forRows`, `TNL::Matrices::forAllRows`, `TNL::Matrices::forElements`, etc. instead.
+See [Free-function traverse and reduce API](#free-function-traverse-and-reduce-api).

 The full family of member functions consists of:

 * `forAllRows(function)` - processes all rows.
 * `forRows(begin, end, function)` - processes rows in a half-open interval `[begin, end)`.